allyourbankarebelongtous/pleb-vpn/README.md

 node configuration at any time.

 **What if Pleb-VPN scripts are updated?
 How do I update mine?**
-The menu has an option to update the scripts by pulling them from here.
+The menu has an option to update the scripts by pulling them from GitHub, it takes about a half a second and keeps all of your settings.

-## Install instructions:
+## Install Instructions:
 1. Exit to command line from the menu (you should be in directory /home/admin).
 2. From /home/admin, clone the repository by copying and pasting the following command:
    `git clone https://github.com/allyourbankarebelongtous/pleb-vpn.git`